streamingfast/firehose-docs/content/operators/concepts/principles.md

 title: Principles & Approach
 ---

-This section discusses the design principles of the `Firehose` system, which were greatly inspired by the large-scale data-science machinery and processes previously developed by the StreamingFast team.
+This section discusses the design principles of the `Firehose` system, which were heavily inspired by the large-scale data-science machinery and processes previously developed by the StreamingFast team.

 ---